babaei503/saba-microservices/README.md

 # Spring Boot Microservices

-You can run build-all.bat in windows to build all project. you can run start-infra-micros.bat and start-busns-micros.bat in windows to run all projects.
+You can run build-all.bat in windows to build all project. you can run start-base-infra-micros.bat and then start-infra-micros.bat in windows to run all infrastructure microservices. you can run start-busns-micros.bat in windows to run all business microservices.

 ## Eureka Server